 Everyone loves a good biscuit, but in the South we have a special affinity for them.
-Don’t wait to get your biscuit game on, because you don’t want to miss out.
-With golden, buttery crisp on the outside and flaky soft inside the layers just melt in your mouth with these Copy Cat KFC Biscuits are the only buttermilk biscuit recipe you’ll ever want or need.
+Don’t wait to get your biscuit game on, because you don’t want to miss out on these!
+With a golden, buttery crisp on the outside and flaky soft inside the layers that just melt in your mouth these Copy Cat KFC Biscuits are the only buttermilk biscuit recipe you’ll ever want or need.

 Around here we’re pretty serious about our biscuits, and we’re not shy about enjoying them morning, noon, and night.